ViniciusLovato/paymentMethodComparison/README.md

 Check whether purchases in installments with interests charges are a better deal than buy in cash

+The code should be refactored, as proof of concept I just wanted to make things work :) - besides, I'm not a frontend developer (I know, it should not be an excuse to poorly written code :)

 ## It should consider
 * Any investments you have and the return value per month (%)
 * Value in cash